alexandrabaturina/Linux-Server-Configuration/README.md

 pip install Flask
 ```

-The following Python modules and dependencies are installed on the server.
+The following Python modules and dependencies are installed on the server:
 * **flask_sqlalchemy**: to work with *SQLAlchemy*
 * **httplib2**: to provide web access via *HTTP*
 * **psycopg2**: to connect and work with *PostgreSQL* server